IS303-Steffen/a04-friend-tracker/tests/README_TESTS.md

             - This collects the points from the autograding command grader (or other graders that GitHub provides) and then reports the points back to GitHub Classroom.
 It also displays them for the student if they go into the Actions section of their repository.
         - You could also use the python autograder [classroom-resources/autograding-python-grader@v1](https://github.com/classroom-resources/autograding-python-grader) but I moved away from this because it didn't allow specifying a specific version of python.

+# Checklist For Submitting to GitHub
+1. Ensure all tests pass using the solution file
+2. Ensure .gitignore includes:
+    - the solution file
+    - student_test_module.py